Thoughts from an Assassin: The Journal of John Wilkes Booth

 Ford's Theatre Interior, view from stage right, with seating on the floor and two balconies, and the decorated presidential box just opposite.

-From April 16 – 20, 1865, the two fugitives hid in a pine thicket in southern Maryland, with food, water and newspapers supplied by accomplice Thomas Jones.
-Booth was anxious to read any news of the assassination, and his plot to take down the United States government.
-Booth was certain that he would be heralded as a hero by many and, like any actor, he looked forward to reading the “reviews” of the events of April 14, 1865, for-which he played a leading role.
-Jones would later recall Booth’s insatiable interest in how he was being judged for his act.
+From April 16 – 20, 1865, the two fugitives hid in a pine thicket in southern Maryland, with food, water and newspapers supplied by Confederate agent Thomas Jones.
+Booth was anxious to read any news of the assassination and his plot to take down the United States government.
+Booth was certain that he would be heralded as a hero by many.
+Like any actor, he looked forward to reading the “reviews” of the events of April 14, 1865, in which he had played a leading role.
+Jones later recalled Booth’s insatiable interest in how he was being judged for his act.
 He wrote that Booth “never tired of the newspapers.
 And there – surrounded by the sighing pines, he read the world’s condemnation of his deed and the price that was offered for his life.”

 3/4 length portrait photo of John Wilkes Booth wearing a suit, tie, and heavy overcoat.
 The text on the photo matte reads "Wilkes Booth The Man that Shot Lincoln."